sahilhasan/DataScience/README.md

-# DataScience
+# Data Science
-Messing around with Data Sets
+Messing around with Data Sets.
+Use the extended nbviewer (linked from gist) to see full ipython notebooks